m0namon/cookies/recipe.md

  * Bake 7-9 minutes, until cookies are slightly darker than raw dough.

  * Leave on cookie sheet 5 minutes before transferring to wire cooking rack.
-   Cookies should be soft afer cooling!
+   Cookies should be soft after cooling!

  * Store in cookie jar with a slice of plain bread.